How to Improve Your Vocabulary in 10 Easy Steps

 In order to be perceived well, I suggest the confident use of an extensive vocabulary.
 And while you may think that there's no hope, and that your schooling days are over, you are wrong.
 There are plenty of ways that you can increase your vocabulary over the course of a regular day.
 These tips will work with any language and I will share my top 10, in no particular order.

-1- Stop swearing!
-In an effort to do this, you will automatically begin using alternatives to the profanities, and will instantly appear to be better educated.
+In making a conscious an effort to do this, you will automatically begin using alternatives to the profanities, and will instantly appear to be better educated.

-2- Read a page of the dictionary every day, and ensure that you understand the meanings- this will prevent embarrassment later on from misusing words or phrases.
+Read a page of the dictionary every single day, and ensure that you understand the meanings- this will prevent embarrassment later on from misusing words or phrases.

-4- Do crossword puzzles.
 Not only will you discover new words, but you will also rediscover old ones, that you can use with a different meaning.
 You can buy a crossword book and increase the difficulty as you get better at them, or just keep a lookout in newspapers for them.
 Crosswords are another handy hobby for improving your vocabulary.

-5- Have a "word of the day."
-I like to choose a big word, but anything that you have learned recently is a good place to start.
+I like to choose a big word and challenge myself but anything that you have learned recently is a good place to start.
 Ensure that you choose a new word each day, and try to fit it into at least one conversation during the course of your day.
 There are "word of the day" apps, screen savers, calendars and toilet paper out there that make this challenge fun and easy to do.
 You will soon use your new found words in regular conversations without realising.

-6- Watch the news.
 While some of the news can be repetitive, the reporters often have to use different terms to ensure that the story remains interesting and fresh, as well as informative.
 There is also the added bonus that you are able to hear the correct pronunciation of the words used, so there is no risk of sounding silly when you repeat them later.

-9- Listen.
 Everyone has different words or phrases that they use in day to day life.
 Older generations certainly use older styles of language, but that's not to say that we can't learn from that.
-Similarly, people from other cities may use words or phrases to mean alternative things than we do.
-If you discover a new word during a conversation, try to remember it, or make a note and look it up later.
+Similarly, people from other cities may use words or phrases to mean different things than we do.
+If you discover a new word or phrase during a conversation, try to remember it, or make a note and look it up later.

 © 2012 Lynsey Harte